 Our bite sized Barcelona and Catalunya culinary guide covers the best of our eating experiences of our recent trip, from the best cava sipping spots and wineries with tasting rooms and cellar doors to the best market walks, tapas bar hops, and restaurants in Barcelona and Catalunya.

-Beautiful Barcelona broke our hearts and tantalized our taste buds on our first trip back in four years.
+Beguiling Barcelona and its beautiful Catalan countryside tantalised our taste buds as usual on our recent trip, our first trip back in four years.
 These are some of the most delectable experiences from our ten days in Catalunya.
 Consider it our bite sized Barcelona and Catalunya culinary guide.

 Our recent Barcelona sojourn was so enjoyable, despite the long hours and relentless pace, that it has had us pondering a possible return to Europe in the distant future or at the very least annual assignments in Spain.

 Our Cava tour with Wine Pleasures through the Penedes wine region, which was the original motivation for our epic journey from Siem Reap via Guangzhou and Paris to Barcelona, was special for the elegant, effervescent straw-coloured Cavas we tasted, the hospitable wine-making families who welcomed us, and the delicious Catalan food they prepared for us.

 But it was the larger region of Catalunya with its blue mountains, deep valleys and stone farm-houses, and its passionate producers, dedicated suppliers, and imaginative chefs creating inspired cuisine that really delighted us.
 We have lots to share from our Catalan culinary adventures, so think of this mini gastronomic guide covering the highlights of our trip as a taster.

 Our Bite Sized Barcelona and Catalunya Culinary Guide